shead-custom-design/buildcat/docs/user-guide/houdini.rst

     $ buildcat houdini-render-hip projectfoo/scene24/take13.hip --frame 1 50 --rop /out/mantra1
     $ buildcat houdini-render-hip projectfoo/scene24/take13.hip --frame 51 100 --rop /out/mantra1

-As long as you have one worker waiting on each machine, both jobs will run at the same time, and the render should complete in roughly half the time.
+As long as you have a worker waiting on each machine, both jobs will run simultaneously, and the render should complete in roughly half the time.
 Note that this can be an efficient approach because the `hython` processes that do the work only have to be started and stopped once.